elenaborisova/Python-Advanced/11. File Handling - Lab/README.md

 ## **01. File Opener -** [Solution](https://github.com/elenaborisova/Python-Advanced/blob/main/11.%20File%20Handling%20-%20Lab/01_file_opener.py)
 You are given a file called text.txt with the following text:

-"""This is some random line
-This is the second line
-And this is the third line"""
+"""This is some random line<br>This is the second line<br>And this is the third line"""

 Create program that opens the file.
 If the file is found, print 'File found'.
 If the file is not found, print 'File not found'